 I will give you the treasures of darkness, riches stored in secret places, so that you may know that I am the LORD, the God of Israel, who summons you by name (Isaiah 45:3 NIV).

 Friend to Friend

 While I am not a big fan of television, I do enjoy watching home improvement shows.
-On a recent program, an interior decorator and homeowner were discussing a list of changes that needed to be made in order to update the home.
+On a recent program, an interior decorator and homeowner discussed a list of changes that needed to be made to update the home.

 “First, we have to do something about those windows,” the decorator announced.
 I was surprised that she listed this task first – until I saw the house.

-The existing glass was not only an ugly shade of gold, but it was thick and chunky as well.
+The existing glass was not only an ugly shade of gold, but it was also thick and chunky.
 The windows let in no light and made it virtually impossible to see in or out.
-The result was a dark isolated home.
+The result was a dark, isolated home.
 The distressed homeowner protested, “But I like my privacy.
 And if I thought anyone could see in, I would feel totally exposed.”
-When it comes to dealing with depression, many people feel the same way.
+Unfortunately, when it comes to dealing with depression, many people feel the same way.

-Christmas can be a true celebration of fresh starts and new beginnings if we choose to focus on a tiny baby born in a manger, come to save us and give us true life.
-The darkness can be destroyed if we choose to face and deal with whatever it holds.
+Christmas can be a true celebration of fresh starts and new beginnings if we choose to focus on a tiny baby born in a manger, come to save us, and give us true life.
+We can destroy the darkness if we choose to face and deal with whatever it holds.

 Right now, choose an attitude of joy by focusing your mind on the things of heaven – not earth, and by fixing your heart on Jesus Christ.
-Your Christmas chaos will turn into Christmas joy!
+Then, your Christmas chaos will turn into Christmas joy!

 Father, I want this holiday season to be filled with light instead of darkness.
 Please help me discard my emotional masks and be real before You as well as my family and friends.
 Father, help me make this holiday season an offering of praise to You.